Kaushik-Paul/Cyber-Security-Agent/README.md

     - Google Cloud Run (used in production at https://www.codesecurity.pp.ua/)
 - **Cloud-friendly defaults**:
   - Scales to zero on Cloud Run and Azure
-  - 1 vCPU / 2GiB RAM tuned for Semgrep
+  - 1 vCPU / 2GiB RAM tuned for Semgrep and the LLM tooling

 ---